 - Peel the dragon fruit.
 Slice and cut into cubes.

 - In a separate bowl, measure the sugar and agar agar powder.
-Mix with a spoon to combine.
+Mix with a spoon to combine (see Note 2).

-- Pour the sugar and agar agar powder mixture into the pot of water.
+- Pour the sugar and agar agar powder mixture into the saucepan of water.
 Stir to disperse the sugar.

 - Turn on the heat to medium low and cook the jelly.
 Stir constantly for the first minute to avoid the jelly from clumping.
 Thereafter, stir occasionally.

-- Continue to cook the jelly until it reaches a rolling boil.
+- Continue to cook the jelly until it reaches a rolling boil (see Note 3).
 Turn off the heat.
+Let the solution cool down slightly before pouring into the cups (see Note 4).

-- While waiting for the jelly to cook, distribute the cut fruits into the jelly cups.
+- In the meantime, layer the fruits into the jelly cups.

 - Start with the dragon fruits.
 Divide them between each jelly cup, making sure they are evenly distributed.
 Use the back of a spoon to press them down lightly to form an even layer.

-- Top the dragon fruit with blueberries, followed by kiwi, mangoes and finally strawberries.
-Set aside until the jelly is cooked.
+- Top the dragon fruit with blueberries, followed by kiwi, mangoes and finally strawberries (see Note 5).

 - Tap the cups lightly on the kitchen countertop to release any air bubbles trapped between the fruit pieces.